-Over 250 people have recently been tested for Brucellosis and although thankfully no-one has tested positive, The Dogs’ Trust and The British Veterinary Association are calling for the Government to make testing compulsory for all dogs being imported into the UK.
+Over 250 people have recently been tested for Brucellosis.
+Although, thankfully, no one has tested positive, The Dogs’ Trust and The British Veterinary Association are calling for the Government to make testing compulsory for all dogs being imported into the UK.

-The Government Chief Vet, Christine Middlemiss, has also advised veterinary staff to ensure they’re wearing protective clothing when dealing with a dog with the disease and has warned all practices about the risks associated with it.
+The Government Chief Vet, Christine Middlemiss, has also advised veterinary staff to ensure they’re wearing protective clothing when dealing with a dog with the disease and has warned all practices about its associated risks.

-Anyone looking to adopt a dog has been advised to use a UK based charity or adoption centre.
-The Veterinary Director for The Dogs’ Trust, Dr Paula Boyden said “We don’t want to say we should not have these dogs, but we would like compulsory pre-screening of dogs.
-We are now doing blanket screening of all imported dogs that end up in our rescue centres.”
+Anyone looking to adopt a dog has been advised to use a UK-based charity or adoption centre.
+The Veterinary Director for The Dogs’ Trust, Dr Paula Boyden said, “We don’t want to say we should not have these dogs, but we would like compulsory pre-screening of dogs.
+We are now doing a blanket screening of all imported dogs that end up in our rescue centres.”